GravityKit/GravityView/readme.md

 ----------
 ### Installation Instructions

-To install the plugin, clone this repo to your WordPress plugins folder and activate it.
-Alternatively, you can download [the latest release](https://github.com/gravityview/GravityView/releases) to your WordPress plugins folder and then activate it.
+To install the plugin, download [the latest release](https://github.com/gravityview/GravityView/releases) to your WordPress plugins folder and then activate it.

 ### For Developers

-If you wish to make changes to the plugin, you need to install developer dependencies.
+If you wish to make changes to the plugin, you need to install the necessary dependencies and compile assets.
 First, a couple of prerequisites:

-1. Make sure that you have the full plugin source code by either cloning this repo or downloading the source code (not the versioned release) from the [Releases section](https://github.com/gravityview/GravityView/releases)
+1. Make sure that you have the full plugin source code by either cloning this repo or downloading the source code (not the versioned release) from the [Releases section](https://github.com/gravityview/GravityView/releases).

 2. Install [Composer](https://getcomposer.org/)